Macau Grand Prix

 - March 81A (Naohiro Fujita): A March 81A raced by Naohiro Fujita in the JAF Formula Pacific series, entered by Speed Star Wheel Racing Team and fitted with a Toyota 2T-G engine.
 Raced by Fujita at seven of the nine races, and at Macau in November.
 Unknown after 1981.

-- Chevron B39/B40 (Albert Poon): New to LC Kwan (Hong Kong), owner of the Equipe 66 garage, for Albert Poon (Hong Kong) to drive in Formula Pacific in Southeast Asia.
-Before it was shipped to Asia, to was borrowed by Ardmore Racing and fitted with a Swindon BDX engine for Divina Galica to race in the Donington Park F2 event in October 1977.
+- Chevron B39/B40 (Albert Poon): LC Kwan (Hong Kong), owner of the Equipe 66 garage, bought a Chevron B39 in late 1977 from Fred Opert for Albert Poon (Hong Kong) to drive in Formula Pacific in Southeast Asia.
+The car was in the UK, not the US, for reasons still to be determined, and before it was shipped to Asia, it was borrowed by Ardmore Racing for Divina Galica to race in the Donington Park F2 event in October 1977, using a Swindon BDX engine.
+It was described as a brand new B40, and had been fitted with a set of Ardmore's blue, white and red bodywork to which Olympus signwriting had been applied.
 It was then shipped to Hong Kong in time for the Macau Grand Prix a month later.
 Although Poon entered his car as a B40, an article in the Malaysia Grand Prix race programme in May 1978 described the car as a "new car which he has just bought in the US".
 Also raced by Kevin Bartlett at Macau in 1978 and by Andrew Miedecke at Macau in 1979.
 Then raced by Poon at Macau in 1980, 1981 and 1982.
+Retained by Kwan in Hong Kong until 1989 when it was sold to Gordon Norris and returned to the UK.
+Sold in 2022 to Bruce Balchin (Southampton).

 - March 81A (Masatomo Shimizu): A March 81A raced by Masatomo Shimizu in the JAF Formula Pacific series, entered by Central 20 Racing Team and fitted with a Nissan LZ14 engine.
 Raced by Shimizu at seven of the nine races, and at Macau in November.
 Unknown after 1981.